tatra-labs/Email-Assistant-Agent/README.md

 - Email parsing (text/PDF) and structured extraction
 - Draft reply generation and tone control
 - Iterative refinement and saving drafts to file
-- Database persistence for sessions
+- PostgreSQL/MySQL support for production
+- File upload and parsing endpoints